Marcus Spears (defensive end): Charitable work

 Spears was actively involved in community service projects during his time at LSU.
 As a rookie, Spears was a member of the Cowboys 2005 Rookie Club, a program designed to introduce rookie team members to community service in the Dallas area which included work with The Salvation Army, Children's Medical Center Dallas and Meals on Wheels.
 In the spring, Spears was a co-chair, along with teammate DeMarcus Ware, for the second annual Taste of the NFL: The Ultimate Dallas Cowboys Tailgate Party at Abacus restaurant that benefited The North Texas Food Bank.
 The event raised enough money to provide 330,000 meals to North Texans in need.

 Personal life

-Spears and his wife, retired WNBA player Aiysha Smith, have three children: Macaria Reagan Spears (born 2007), Marcus Rayshon Spears Jr. (born 2009), and Miko Reign Spears (born 2013).
+Spears and his wife, retired WNBA player Aiysha Smith, have three children: Cari (born 2007), Marcus Jr. (born 2009), and Miko (born 2013).
+Cari was ranked the top volleyball recruit in the class of 2025 and plays in college for the Texas Longhorns, while Marcus Jr. was ranked one of the top basketball recruits in the class of 2027 and reclassified to the class of 2026 to play in college for the Texas Longhorns.

 Marcus is a Christian who attends TD Jakes' church in Texas.